Playboy lifestyle

-A playboy lifestyle is the lifestyle of a wealthy man with ample time for leisure, who demonstratively is a bon vivant who appreciates the pleasures of the world, especially the company of women.
+A playboy lifestyle is the lifestyle of a wealthy man with ample time for leisure, who enjoys the luxuries and physical pleasures of the world, especially including the sexual company of women.
+Near-synonymous terms include a bon vivant or man about town.
 The term "playboy" was popular in the early to mid-20th century and is sometimes used to describe a conspicuous womanizer.